 - Simple Purple Cabbage Recipe

 You can print off the list of ingredients and instructions to follow for making this recipe via the recipe card below (for home use only).

 Did you love our recipe?
 Was it 4-star or 5-star?
 Please click on the stars or your review below!

 You can also tag us on Instagram or join TheWingedFork Facebook group and share your lovely food pics and results of your food experiments there!

 Bottle gourd Halwa (Dudhi or Lauki ka Halwa)

 - 10 Cashewnuts If you don't use almonds.

-- 2 tbsp Dried Rose Petals If you don't use almonds or cashew nuts.
+- 2 Tablespoons Dried Rose Petals If you don't use almonds or cashew nuts.

-- 2 tbsp Coconut Oil For version 2, if you don't use ghee.
+- 2 Tablespoons Coconut Oil For version 2, if you don't use ghee.